 Fishman's work was selected for the 2014 Best American Experimental Writing, ed.
 Cole Swenson (Omnidawn) and has been anthologized in The Ecopoetry Anthology (Trinity University Press), The Arcadia Project: North American Postmodern Pastoral (Ahsahta Press), Not for Mothers Only (Fence Books), American Poetry: The Next Generation (Carnegie-Mellon UP, 2000) and elsewhere.
 Her fiction and poetry have appeared in Granta, jubilat, Denver Quarterly, 6x6, Volt, The Rupture, The Fairy Tale Review, 1913, and other journals.

 Fishman has been nominated for a Pushcart Prize and for the PEN/Robert J. Dau Short Story Prize.
 Her second book, Dear, Read, was a finalist for the Sawtooth Poetry Prize and selected for publication by Brenda Hillman.
 In the autumn of 2011, she held a makeshift residency in Fort Atkinson and Blackhawk Island, working in Lorine Niedecker's cabin with the support of Friends of Lorine Niedecker.
-In 2023, she was awarded a Summer Writers Residency at Banff Centre.
+Fishman was a featured author in the Afterwords Literary Festival in Halifax (2023) and the Virginia Festival of the Book (2024).
+She was awarded a Summer Writers Residency at Banff Centre for Arts and Creativity (Alberta) in 2023.

 All books: